-To configure the VxSAS service
+To configure VxSAS

-Launch the VVR Security Service Configuration wizard from Start > All Programs > Symantec > Veritas Storage Foundation > Configuration Wizards > VVR Security Service Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen.
+Launch the Veritas Volume replicator Security Service Configuration Wizard from Start > All Programs > Veritas > Veritas Storage Foundation > Configuration Wizards > VVR Security Service Configuration Wizard or. on Windows 2012 operating systems, from the Apps menu in the Start screen.

-Optionally, run vxsascfg.exe from the command prompt of the required machine.
+Optionally, run vxsascfq.exe from the command prompt of the required machine.